Financial Literacy Month 30-Day Check List

 Divide your direct deposit to help you budget and save.

-If your paychecks are deposited directly to your account, most companies allow you to divide where the money gets sent between multiple accounts.
-You can send some of your money directly to savings to ensure you meet your targets or even split your income between a joint and individual checking account if you have multiple accounts.
+If you have direct deposit, most companies allow you to divide income between multiple accounts.
+Send some of your money directly to savings, or split your income between multiple accounts.

 Review cash-back credit card agreements for bank account tie-ins.

 Some cash-back reward credit incentive putting the rewards money into an account with the same provider.
 If so, you may want to consider opening an account that maximizes your cash-back benefits.

 Day 25-30: Borrow Money Wisely

 Borrowing money is not something we usually recommend.
 But if you’re going to do it, do it wisely.
 We asked several experts their thoughts on the subject, but the main principles are relatively simple.